 We selected the southeast corner of the octagonal lower drum, apparently the area of the cornice with the worst conditions, as the best site for our investigations.
 Pablo Quinones and Martin Weaver had noted what appeared to be evidence of severe damage in this same area in 1998.

-As the careful cutting away commenced at the cornice's upi Marcha 2008 Ventsion 1ck Reevi 1 mass of an aggregate of furnace ash and large fragments of based on an aggregate of furnace ash and large fragments of clinker.
+As the careful cutting away coREVh2eNOVi2020mice's upper level, we found that the cornice was backed-up by a mass of "clinker concrete" or "cindercrete."
+This material is based on an aggregate of furnace ash and large fragments of clinker.
 Its use has been suspended for many years because the large quantities of sulfur compounds present in the ash and clinker have been found to cause severe corrosion of adjacent steel in the presence of moisture.